-In the last decade, we’ve witnessed major changes in the way technology is used to help people complete tasks in the workplace.
-These advancements are affecting everyone, from white-collar knowledge workers to blue-collar factory workers.
-The following are some mega trends in work technology that is transforming the way we work now and into the future.
+In the last decade, and especially in the last year, we’ve witnessed major changes in the workplace.
+Technology has played a pivotal role in the shift we’re seeing.
+The following are some mega trends in work technology that are transforming the way we work now and into the future.

 The question is not whether companies should embrace these trends but how fast they can do so.

 Both in-person and remote teams are working together to collaborate and complete tasks using emerging technologies and innovative tools designed to boost efficiency and support flexibility.